Lima Memorial Health System Logo

 Symptoms

 Babies with hypocalcemia often have no symptoms.
-Sometimes, babies with low calcium levels are jittery or have tremors or twitching.
+Sometimes, babies with low blood calcium levels are jittery or have tremors or twitching.
 Rarely, they have seizures.

 These babies may also have a slow heart rate and low blood pressure.